Robert Thyer: Life

 Returning to Lancashire, Thyer was appointed as librarian of Chetham's Library in February 1732, and continued in post until 3 October 1763.
 A close friend of John Byrom, he was also on good terms with the Egertons of Tatton Park, Cheshire (his wife's first husband, John Leigh (who died in 1738), was a relation of the Earls of Bridgewater); Thyer was a legatee under the will of Samuel Egerton, M.P.

-Thyer died on 27 October 1781 and was buried at Manchester Collegiate Church with his ancestors.
+Thyer died on 27 October 1781 and was buried at Manchester Collegiate Church where his ancestors were buried.

 Legacy

 Some of Thyer's manuscripts went to the Chetham Library, and many of his letters, as well as a specimen of his verse, were printed in Byrom's Remains.

 Works

 Thyer annotated and published in 1759 The Genuine Remains in Verse and Prose of Samuel Butler, 2 vols., and contemplated a new annotated edition of Hudibras.
 He was working with papers left by Butler to William Longueville, patron and literary executor, and now in the British Library (Add.
 MS. 32625).
 Dr Samuel Johnson was complimentary, while Bishop William Warburton and others criticised Thyer.
 A new edition of the Remains came out in 1827.
 Thyer was also one of the scholars who supplied notes to Thomas Newton for his edition of John Milton's Paradise Lost.